hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 5 5 4 3 1 6 1 8
-Weapons/Armour: A War-leader may be equipped with weapons and armour chosen from the Forest-Walker Equipment list.
+Weapons/Armor: A War-leader may be equipped with weapons and armor chosen from the Forest-Walker Equipment list.
 Skills: The War-leader may choose from Combat, Shooting, Academic, Strength, and Speed, when he gains a new skill.
 In